hplp/2025-fpga-design-projects-bowers-lab/README.md

 ## Implementation Details
 1. DD-PUF generator block implementation

-The DD-PUF generator block will consist of 128 DD-PUF bit cells.
+The DD-PUF generator block consists of 128 DD-PUF bit cells.
 The DD-PUF bit cell is a RTL block written in Verilog.
-It takes in start and reset signals, and outputs a random 1 or 0 based on a race condition between two latches.
+It takes in a start and a reset signal as inputs, and outputs a random 1 or 0 based on a race condition between two latches.
 The DD-PUF generator will generate a 128-bit response, which will be passed to the SPI block.
+The complexity of this block lies in the place and routing of the DD-PUFs.
+This is because the paths between the latches must match such that the output only relies on physical differences.
+In order to achieve this, a routing script was developed which automatically routes the cells into specific slices in the DD-PUF.
+This script can be seen in the `apply_dd_puf_constraints.tcl` file.
+A timing script was also developed in `timing.tcl` to measure the delay difference of the latch/inverter paths.

 2. FSM Design